"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Results

 A different way to fashion a Custom Fairness metric can be seen in ``Equal Opportunity \& Counterfactual Fairness'', where different aspects of metrics are combined.
 Participants who chose this combination aimed to \textbf{Remove the influence of irrelevant features} on AI outcomes through the individual-level Counterfactual Fairness while also trying to inject group-level comparisons with Equal Opportunity by \textbf{Focusing only on qualified individuals}, thus ensuring fair treatment for individuals with a ``Good Credit'' ground-truth label.
 As P20 highlighted, ``\textit{So for `Dependents', I would like a situation of counterfactual fairness, because I think for each individual, like when their dependents [number] change, the AI model should always give them the same prediction, and then as well as that [equal opportunity], for the people that can actually have good credit, that can actually afford it [can be treated fairly]}''.
-In contrast to the previous instance where two metrics are simply assumed to be optimized at the same time, this would result in a new metric altogether, where desirable aspects of the two metrics are integrated.
+In contrast to the previous instance where two metrics within the same fairness category are simply assumed to be optimized at the same time, this cross-category combination functions more like a new fairness metric, integrating desirable elements from each metric and potentially posing greater challenges during mitigation.

-\subsubsection{\rev{Diverse but Strict Thresholds}}
+\subsubsection{Diverse but Strict Thresholds}